U.S. Forest Service Freezes Hiring Of Seasonal Workforce

 For one, Randy Moore, Chief of the Forest Service, has already shared that the agency will scale back services, rather than demand more of its already reduced and over-burdened workforce.
 On a day-to-day operational level, reduced services could lead to limited or closed access to recreation sites, unmaintained trails, and even less ranger presence in sensitive backcountry areas.
 Considering the majority of our courses take place, at least in part, on national forest land, closures stemming from staffing challenges would directly hamper our community’s ability to teach and learn outdoor skills.

-A diminished seasonal workforce could also impact our ability to obtain essential recreation permits from the Forest Service.
+An underfunded Forest Service could also impact our ability to obtain essential recreation permits from the Forest Service.
 These permits allow us to do things like teach introductory TRAD climbing skills in Leavenworth, practice crevasse rescue on the slopes of Mt.
 Baker, and lead backpacking trips for youth in the Goat Rocks.
+Due to the ongoing budget crisis, the Forest Service is unlikely to backfill key staffing positions that administer permits.
 Staffing limitations already impact our ability to obtain permits and lead courses - the agency does not currently have the resources they need to keep up with demand for new permits.
-We’re concerned that a reduction in seasonal staff will make it even more challenging for us to meet growing demand for outdoor education on Washington’s public lands.
+We’re concerned that a diminished workforce will make it even more challenging for us to meet growing demand for outdoor education on Washington’s public lands.

 How We’re Responding